Change of name abroad

 Do the following

-3. Submit the documents either by through a Finnish mission or by sending them by post to Digital and Population Data Services Agency, PL 1003, 00531 HELSINKI, FINLAND.
+- Send the form and documents to Digital and Population Data Services Agency, PL 1003, 00531 HELSINKI, FINLAND.
 If your municipality of residence was in Åland before moving abroad, send the documents to Statens ämbetsverk på Åland.

-4. Inquiries and email messages will not speed up the processing of notifications.
-We will contact you if we need further information.
-You will receive a confirmation from us once your new name has been recorded.
-Check that your information has been entered correctly.
+We will contact you if we need more information.
+You will receive an extract from the Population Information System after your details have been recorded.
+Check that the information has been entered correctly.
 If for some reason we do not record the information you have submitted in the Population Information System, you will receive a decision on this.
 Instructions for submitting a request for administrative review are attached to the decision.

 Price